Seguin Guadalupe County

 The building was built in 1898.
 Original wooden floors and tin ceiling.
 Harold and Ethyl Baenziger owned the building and it had been in the family for several generations.
 John Wesley Hardin’s Gun is on display here.
 John Hardin was considered one the most notorious gunfighters in the area.
 Millions of years worth of history are on display within the museum.
 Displays include fossils, Native American artifacts, early settlers, and some of the very first original salt glazed pottery manufactured by the Wilson family, which is still in business today.
 The area was settled by Mexican citizens, Texian’s, Tejanos, and slaves who worked the local farm land and provided domestic help.
 There is a large amount of Texas Rangers memorabilia.

-Now retired, John Gesick originally started the museum.
-He is a renowned local author and historian.
-Many of his publications are available for purchase.
+John Gesick, past Director and renowned local author and historian.
+Many of his publications are available at the museum.

 The museum honors all branches of the Military and has a variety of uniforms and artifacts on display.